guastallaigor/vue-modules/README.md

 Thanks for considering contributing to Vue Modules!

 We welcome any type of contribution, not only code.
 You can help with:
-- **QA**: file bug reports, the more details you can give the better (e.g. screenshots with the console open)
+- **QA**: File bug reports, the more details you can give the better (e.g. screenshots with the console open)
-- **Community**: presenting the project at meetups, organizing a dedicated meetup for the local community
+- **Community**: Presenting the project at meetups, organizing a dedicated meetup for the local community
-- **Code**: take a look at the [open issues](https://github.com/hardcodeinc/vue-modules/issues).
+- **Code**: Take a look at the [open issues](https://github.com/hardcodeinc/vue-modules/issues).
 Even if you can't write the code yourself, you can comment on them, showing that you care about a given issue matters.
 It helps us triage them

 ## Development